ssamuels0916/Project-Aloha/README.md

 ## What did I learn?

 For this project I was able to learn and hone my HTML, CSS, and jQuery skills.
-Though at first using these mark-ups and languages proved to be a bit challenging, with time and plenty of practice I was able to improve upon what I've learned, to the point where I am able to say that I am very confident in my skills with these languages.
+At first using these mark-ups and languages proved to be a bit of a challenge.
+However,  with time and plenty of practice I was able to improve upon what I've learned, to the point where I am able to say that I am very confident in my skills with these languages.